vircadia/vircadia-docs-sphinx/docs/source/explore/socialize.rst

 Make Connections and Friends
 -----------------------------------------

-In Project Athena, you can establish a connection with someone else by shaking hands with them.
+In Vircadia, you can establish a connection with someone else by shaking hands with them.
 With your hand controllers, place your hands near each other and hold the grip button.
 Desktop users can press and hold ``X`` on their keyboard.

 Once you make a connection with someone, they will appear under Connections in the `The People app`_.
 You will also appear on their list of connections.
 You will be able to see where they are in the metaverse, and you can travel to them at any time.